davidbettis/daily-office/README.md

 # Release Notes

+* 2022-04-06: migrated from react-static to next.js
+* 2020-12-27: removed JSON file dependency from website
 * 2020-12-27: removed JSON file dependency from website
 * 2020-12-26: launched scripture-service API V2 managed by AWS CDK, programmatic CloudFormation
 * 2020-11-25: fixed a bug: added the morning office readings of Eccleasticus to the apocrypha